 Now we are ready for the trip, you will need to think about how you are going to transport your dogs.
 Regulations within Australia vary from state to state, but it is mandatory to have your dogs properly secured.

 Also be aware of leaving your dog in the car, particularly if it is hot.
 Not only can a dog die in a hot car in a very short period of time, there are varying laws in all states regarding leaving dogs unattended in cars.

-When travelling in Mum’s car we use a pet safety harness that links into the seatbelt on the back seat.
+When travelling in Mum’s car we use a dog car harness that links into the seatbelt on the back seat.
 This is a really simple option if you are transporting only one or two dogs.

-Mandy has, however “single pawedly” chewed the zippers out of four of these crates in her lifetime, so we now stick to collapsible metal crate.
+Mandy has, however “single pawedly” chewed the zippers out of four of these crates in her lifetime, so we now stick to Collapsible metal crates

 We have a large Hiace van that we use for our longer trips and have a double metal crate that bolts into the back of the van, doubling as a bed.

 The added benefit of crates are that they provide a “secure” space for your dog in unfamiliar surroundings.
 You will also need lots of dog beddingto make sure they are comfortable and warm.

 You can also see in the above photo the hanging water bowls we use to make sure the dogs have fresh water while travelling, without spilling all over their crates.They are also great for feeding “on the go”.